asreview/asreview/docs/source/lab/exploration.rst

 *PTSD Trajectories*:

-- Latent trajectories of trauma symptoms and resilience: the 3-year longitudinal prospective USPER study of Danish veterans deployed in Afghanistan.
+- Latent trajectories of trauma symptoms and resilience: the 3-year longitudinal prospective USPER study of Danish veterans deployed in Afghanistan
-- A Latent Growth Mixture Modeling Approach to PTSD Symptoms in Rape Victims.
+- A Latent Growth Mixture Modeling Approach to PTSD Symptoms in Rape Victims
-- Peace and War: Trajectories of Posttraumatic Stress Disorder Symptoms Before, During, and After Military Deployment in Afghanistan.
+- Peace and War: Trajectories of Posttraumatic Stress Disorder Symptoms Before, During, and After Military Deployment in Afghanistan
-- The relationship between course of PTSD symptoms in deployed U.S. Marines and degree of combat exposure.
+- The relationship between course of PTSD symptoms in deployed U.S. Marines and degree of combat exposure
-- Trajectories of trauma symptoms and resilience in deployed US military service members: Prospective cohort study.
+- Trajectories of trauma symptoms and resilience in deployed US military service members: Prospective cohort study

 *Virus Metagenomics*: